jilieryuyi/wing-doc/README.md

 # wing-doc
->wing doc using regular expressions, no context dependent, so it can use in any php file system
+>wing doc using regular expressions to achieve, no context dependent, so it can use in any php file system